Sunday, January 14, 2024

 Mobility: I think we may have gotten lucky, but Buddy was able to go on long walks and use the bathroom outside until just a few hours before he passed.
 One thing he wasn’t able to do the last few weeks was get onto beds, something he used to love doing in order to cuddle or look out the window.
 I spent a lot of time thinking about the right kind of ramp/stairs to get that would allow him to get up on beds, but I think I ended up making a poor decision since he never used the one I got (luckily it was good for kids to play on!).
 I got a foam based one with rounded stairs thinking it would be less intimidating and less slick than proper hard stairs.
 In retrospect, I think some more normal stairs, maybe a bit wide and not too steep would have been the better way to go.
 A wide collapsable ramp might have also worked, but would have been tricky to fit in our space.

-Mourning before and after: One think that makes a cancer, and maybe particularly a lymphoma, diagnosis hard is that you find out our your dog is very likely to pass away and that it will be a process that takes weeks or months or maybe a year or two if you do chemo rather than something that happens suddenly.
+Mourning before and after: One thing that makes a cancer, and maybe particularly a lymphoma, diagnosis hard is that you find out your dog is very likely to pass away and that it will be a process that takes weeks or months or maybe a year or two if you do chemo rather than something that happens suddenly.
 This meant that in some ways we were mourning Buddy while he was still around able to play, go on walks, and eat regular food.
-I knew his passing would be hard on my, but I wasn’t prepared for how difficult it would be and for how long.
+I knew his passing would be hard on me, but I wasn’t prepared for how difficult it would be and for how long.
 Reaching out to friends and family really helped, as did reading this Scientific American article on pet loss.
 After sharing on social media, it became clear that so many people in my life had gone through similarly difficult losses of pets and that it is normal to be really sad for days, weeks, months, etc. after the loss of a pet.

 Saturday, October 27, 2018